 "The first board would be the jungle board, and maybe the second board is ice world, and then there's probably a desert world in there and a fire world..."Videogames, especially Platform Games, take place in a wide variety of different environments.
 As time has gone by, some of these environments have evolved into their own tropes.
-Many are more common to one genre than others, while some are almost universal, taking different forms depending on the genre.
+Some are more common to one genre than others, while others are almost universal, taking different forms depending on the genre.
 These almost always have their own style of music to match the level theme.
-See also Law of Cartographical Elegance, Sorting Algorithm Of Threatening Geography and Videogame Geography.
+See also Law of Cartographical Elegance, Sorting Algorithm of Threatening Geography and Videogame Geography.
 Not to be confused with the kind of settings which alter some aspects of the game or Watching a Video Game, Role-Playing Game Verse and RPG-Mechanics Verse which are settings that run on video game logic.

 - Abandoned Laboratory

 The deeper you go into the lab, the more likely you will find the horrors of unethical science.

 If it isn't for combating toilet abuse, it's a whole new level.

 Something deadly is chasing after you.